corlic29/LaserBeamShapingApp/README.md

 ## Installation
 User is given two possible options to use the LBSA:

-* Copy the LBSA.mlapp located in the /data folder into your desktop and run the app using the build graphic user interface
+* Copy the LBSA.mlapp together with the CameraSettings.mlapp located in the /data folder into your desktop and run the app using the build graphic user interface through the LBSA.mlapp file
-* Install the app directly using the LBSA.mlappinstall file, to make it avaialable as an internal Matlab app (suggested).
+* Install the app directly using the LaserBeamShapingApp.mlappinstall file, to make it avaialable as an internal Matlab app (suggested).

 ## Usage